-SEMANTiCS Conference is now in its 16th year.
-We are looking back on a lot of expectations, developments, and hypes.
-How are Semantic Technologies different today when compared to ten years ago?
+The SEMANTiCS Conference is now in its 16th year.
+We're looking back on a lot of expectations, developments, and hype—how are Semantic Technologies different today compared to ten years ago?

 My next conference, one of Tony Shaw's before he founded Dataversity, was in 2009.
 The conference was fairly active - Apple announced this new concept called Siri that was to debut later that year, an early software agent system that, according to the speakers, would revolutionize the way we interacted with the online world.
 The papers were still primarily academic, but a few companies, such as the BBC, were beginning to use semantics to help drive and manage their sports reporting, OWL was hot, and SPARQL was beginning to reshape the way that people interacted with graph data.

 By my third Semantics conference, in 2011, I was at another of Tony's conferences, but it was disturbingly quiet there.
 The number of attendees only slightly outnumbered the number of people doing booth duty in the exposition hall, which was barely a third used.
 No one was interested.
 The big news stories were around Hadoop and Big Data, the future was data lakes, and Java programmers, who'd had a fairly long period where not much was happening in the field, were suddenly commanding the big salaries all over again.
 Semantics was considered to be a failed tech and most of the ambitious young companies that had started out the field were now gone, their developers having long since fled to more lucrative pastures.